About the Program

 Flagstaff has four distinct seasons, an annual average of 288 days of sunshine, and a climate that encourages year-round outdoor activities.
 For more information see the About NAU pages.

-No. Our program does not lead to any counseling credential or license.
+No. Our program does not lead to any counseling or clinical type of licensure.